Events Vacancies

 2. What do these realities reveal about how our society functions, who rules South Africa today, different group interests and the nature of the post-1994 state?

-3. In what ways are the everyday issues that community-based paralegals deal with linked to unfolding struggles for dignity and democracy.
+3. In what ways are the everyday issues that community-based paralegals deal with linked to unfolding struggles for dignity and freedom?

 By the end of this module, participants should be able to:

-2. map the social formations and struggles in their different communities and identify, starting with their own experience, the layers in society today that are invested in and most capable of ushering in a radically different SA,
+2. Map the struggles in their different communities and identify, starting with their own experience, the layers in society today that are invested in and most capable of ushering in social justice

 To apply, please submit the following